grimme-lab/qc2-teaching/doc/prog-scf.rst

 We use a simple basis set here to teach you the basic principle of integral evaluation.

-We start with the simple one-electron integrals, for Hartree-Fock we need two-center overlap integrals, two-center kinetic energy integrals and three-center nuclear attraction integrals.
+We start with the simple one-electron integrals.
+For Hartree-Fock, we need two-center overlap integrals, two-center kinetic energy integrals and three-center nuclear attraction integrals.
-To make things easier we provide the implementation for all three integrals over contracted Gaussian orbitals, let's check out the ``interface``:
+To make things easier, we provide the implementation for all three integrals over contracted Gaussian orbitals, let's check out the ``interface``:

 .. code-block:: fortran